Free Printable: Low Carb & Keto Food ListGet It Now

 - Eat at least 6 whole eggs per day.
 This is the basis of the diet.

-- Eat a tablespoon of pure fat for every egg you eat.
-These can be butter, coconut oil, or avocado oil.
-(Either with the egg, or separate.)
+- Eat a tablespoon of pure healthy fat for every egg you eat.
+These can be butter, mayonnaise, or healthy oil like coconut oil, olive oil or avocado oil.
+(You can eat them with the egg or use them to cook it.)
 Ideally, incorporate at least 1 tablespoon of MCT oil into your daily fat intake.

-- Eat up to a tablespoon of full fat-cheese with every egg.
+- Eat up to a tablespoon (1/2 ounce) of full-fat cheese with every egg.
 All full-fat hard or soft cheeses will work, and you have lots of options – get the full keto cheese list here.

 - Use the highest-quality eggs, cheese, and fats possible.
 Even if you don’t usually buy cage-free eggs or grass-fed butter, this would be a good time, since they are the only things you’ll be consuming for multiple days.